abhishekvats29/Vehicle-Registrations-Investor-Dashboard/README.md

 - Export graphs and reports as PDF for investors.
 - Add more granular filters such as state/region-level data.
 - Integrate machine learning for future trend forecasting.
-- Deploy on cloud (Streamlit Cloud, AWS, or Docker container).
+- Deploy on cloud (AWS, or Docker container).

 ---